Central 70 construction company blames faulty drain system for floods - NewsBreak

 On Sunday, Isaac and Liam watched firefighters tread water with children on their shoulders.
 But once the two got home, they had a life of their own to save.

 They saw a drenched white poodle with a red collar lost and running scared in the backyard.
 They dried him off, fed him and named him “Ozzy.”
-They’re hoping that the owner will realize that the dog survived the I-70 flood of 2022 — and that the pet will be reunited with its owner.
+They’re hoping that the owner will realize that the dog survived the I-70 flood of 2022 — and that they will be reunited.

 Comments / 0